tomcam/bar/docs/README.md

 # Welcome to bar
-This site will blow your mind.
-And your hair.
+The latest version of bar

-To learn more about us, see [About](about.md)
+To learn more about us, see [About](about.md), or you contact us by email at tomcampbell@gmail.com.